HideGet Involved

 National context

-The seas around the UK and Europe enjoy relatively little environmental protection, especially compared to the land.
+In the past, the seas around the UK and Europe enjoyed relatively little environmental protection, especially compared to the land.

-But now the UK government is extending the protection of our marine environment by creating a network of ‘marine protected areas’ – areas that have some level of restriction to protect living, non-living, cultural or historic resources.
+But the UK and European governments are in the process of extending the protection of our marine environment by creating a network of ‘marine protected areas’ – areas that have some level of restriction to protect living, non-living, cultural or historic resources.

 The UK government’s vision is to “recover and protect the richness of our marine wildlife and environment through the development of a strong, ecologically coherent and well-managed network of Marine Protected Areas that is well understood and supported by all sea-users” by 2012.